 Yarra’s employment growth challenge

-Growth in the economy – of which Yarra is an important part – is critical to the ongoing success of the broader metropolitan economy.
-Knowledge based services gain significant benefits from clustering in job-rich, inner-city areas.
+Growth in the Inner Metro economy – of which Yarra is an important part – is critical to the ongoing success of the broader metropolitan economy.
+Knowledge based service sector businesses gain significant benefits from clustering in job-rich, inner-city areas.
 These are areas that provide the most opportunity for business-to-business interactions and the best access to Melbourne’s labour markets.

-Providing opportunities for businesses to grow in existing and accessible employment nodes will ensure Melbourne remains competitive nationally.
-The ability of Melbourne’s inner city to grow its share of total employment has been a key contribut to .
+Providing opportunities for businesses to grow in existing and accessible employment nodes will ensure Melbourne remains competitive nationally and across Asia.
+The ability of Melbourne’s inner city to grow its share of total employment has been a key contributing factor to the city’s superior growth performance in recent years.
 In this regard, Yarra plays a key role in supporting metropolitan wide employment growth.
 An ongoing challenge for Yarra, however, will be adapting while accommodating employment growth.
 Understanding the types and quantum of employment floor space that the City of Yarra might expect to accommodate in the next 15 years is the starting point for responding to this challenge.

 Employment floor space demand

 The following section provides an indication of the type and mix of employment floor space required to accommodate the projected employment.
-Detailed industry categories have been aggregated into four broad floor space categories to this broad analysis (Figure 11).
+Detailed industry categories have been aggregated into four broad floor space categories to facilitate this broad analysis (Figure 11).
 It should be noted that in practice individual business requirements are extremely varied, even within the same industry sector.
 For this reason, the following high level analysis provides an ‘order of magnitude’ estimate for strategic planning purposes only.

 Figure 11. employment general concordance